 - Electrical exposure: These workers are exposed to electricity all the time as part of their job, putting them at high risk of contact with a live current, which can lead to devastating injuries and burns.

-Our experience with Colorado’s Workers’ Compensation system is crucial to our ability to take our clients’ cases with confidence.
-Our experienced electrocution injury lawyers will fight to make sure your medical bills are covered and that you receive fair compensation for the injuries you have suffered.
-If you have been hurt during your job, call a Denver workers comp attorney at Burg Simpson as soon as possible.
+Burg Simpson’s experience with the workers’ compensation system is crucial to our ability to take our clients’ cases with confidence.
+Our experienced workers’ comp lawyers will fight to make sure your medical bills are covered and that you receive fair compensation for the injuries you have suffered.

 We will work with you to:

 If you have been injured on the job, do not waste time wondering whether you should talk to an attorney.
-You should.
-And do not make the mistake of trying to handle your workers’ compensation case by yourself.
+You should work with an experienced workers’ comp lawyer rather than trying to handle your claim on your own.
 Burg Simpson offers a no-cost, no-obligation consultation to injured utility and electrical workers.
 If you decide to work with us, we work on a contingency-fee basis, which means we get paid only if we secure a settlement for you.
-You have nothing to lose and everything to gain.
-Call our electrocution injury lawyers before time runs out.
+Call us before time runs out at (866) 649-8734 or fill out our free case evaluation form.